 The family had a dog named Chelsea when we were very small, but she met a sad end when she got hit by a car.
 When we got older we got a family dog named Puppy.
 Puppy was a blonde, blue-eyed dog who was very excitable, and she had puppies when she was the dog equivalent of a teenage mother, but we found homes for them.
 Puppy died when I was in college.
 During the same time we also had an iguana for a while.
 I think we named him Phydeaux.
 My mom gave him away to a woman who really knew how to take care of iguanas.
 My family then got three more dogs (yes, they had them all at the same time): Hoover, Charlie, and Roxanne.
 My mom found other homes for them when she had to move, but Charlie got returned to her when he ran away from his new owner and happened to be chipped to her.
 She eventually found him another home again.

 My sister Lindsay eventually got her dog Pork Chop, who passed away in early 2014, and currently has her dogs Chewy and Toki.
-My dad and Connie have two dogs named Max and Honey.
+My dad and Connie have their dog named Max.